 Citymapper is, quite simply, the best transport app available for London.
-There was a time when the TfL (Transport for London) Online Journey Planner was the best way to check a route across London's complex public transport network but Citymapper is so much better.
+There was a time when the TfL (Transport for London) Online Journey Planner was considered the best way to check a route across London's complex public transport network but Citymapper is so much better.

 For Londoners who have tried many transport planning apps and have an overflowing folder of them on their smartphone, Citymapper can take the place of them all saving you lots of space on your phone.
-Available for the iPhone, Android devices, and on the web, Citymapper is also completely free.

-It appeals to lifelong Londoners and first-time visitors to the city as its A to B route planning is so comprehensive and includes plenty of helpful extras.
+The app appeals to lifelong Londoners and first-time visitors to the city as its A to B route planning is so comprehensive and includes plenty of helpful extras.

 London Underground is probably the most used transport option in London but Citymapper gives you all of the options (and a few more).
 It includes:

 Even before you search for your route you can see a location map and a tube map on the homepage.

 Click on one of the transport icons and you can see local bus stops and routes, nearest tube and rail stations, cycle hire docking stations — plus spaces available.

 The Get Me Home feature is fantastic to speed up the search even further.
 There's no need to feel concerned about having a night out in a new area as one click and you'll know how to get back home.
 There's Get Me to Work too which is great when you're starting from a new location or have been out and about for meetings and need to get back to the office quickly.